dart-lang/site-www/src/codelabs/iterables.md

 In this example, you saw how to use `first` and `last` to get the first and last elements of an `Iterable`.
-It's also possible to find the first element that matches a condition.
+It's also possible to find the first element that satisfies a condition.
 The next section shows how to do that using a method called `firstWhere()`.

 ### Example: Using firstWhere()